gtkramer/tech-blog/content/posts/adventures-flex-bision-cpp.md

 ## Where to Now?

 Given this is where I had arrived, I decided to completely drop flex and bison and look for a different solution for constructing a pure scanner and parser for a text STL file.
 I didn't want to drop a parsing solution altogether and just use regular expressions because they are not the easiest to maintain, and they are more error-prone than using tools that guarantee good use.

-I am interested in a solution that is designed to seamlessly integrate with C++, that maybe doesn't have awkward code generation bits, and that has matured nicely over the years.

 Nonetheless, all I have left to say about flex and bison is, it's been fun.
 So long, farewell, auf wiedersehen, goodbye, flex and bison!